brendanchatt/aag-task-app/README.md

 Let me know if you need any help setting up your Flutter environment!

+Supported platforms are mobile (android/ios) and macos with persistence, and web without persistence.
+Windows are Linux are excluded for today since I am running a Mac.

 ## Functionality
 I've decided to go with implementing all the functionality with the addition of editing.